Moinom/portfolio-backend/README.md

 2. Define the environment variables, specified below
 3. Run `npm install` in the root directory to install all necessary packages
 4. Run `npm run start` in the root directory to start the development server
-5. The development server will run on port 8000 by default (http://localhost:8000)
+5. The development server will run on port 8000 unless specified via environment variable

 ## Environment variables